tasmota/docs/docs/devices/Shelly-RGBW2.md

 ## Calibration
 After successfully flashing Tasmota and selecting the template for the Shelly RGBW2, you can start configuring the power consumption.

-1. disconnect the GPIOs and connect the Shelly RGBW to its future power supply.
+1. Disconnect the GPIOs and connect the Shelly RGBW to its future power supply.
 Set ADC0 to Analog in the [template settings](../Templates/#how-to-use).
 Save this setting.
 2. After restarting, you will find the acutal ADC Value of the analog input in the main menu.
 There should be no light on at this time.
 Make a note of this value.
 Its the baseValue.